Laksh03/concurrent-system-monitoring-tool/README.md

 # concurrent-system-monitoring-tool
 This is a modifyed version of the linux-system-monitoring-tool program that utilizes forks, pipes, and signals to make more efficient use of hardware through concurrency.

+How to run the program:

+C program that will report different metrics of the utilization of a linux system as described below.

+The program should accept several command line arguments:

+--system

+	to indicate that only the system usage should be generated

+--user

+        to indicate that only the users usage should be generated

+--graphics  (+2 bonus points)

+        to include graphical output in the cases where a graphical outcome is possible as indicated below.

+--sequential

+        to indicate that the information will be output sequentially without needing to "refresh" the screen (useful if you would like to redirect the output into a file)

+--samples=N

+        if used the value N will indicate how many times the statistics are going to be collected and results will be average and reported based on the N number of repetitions.
+If not value is indicated the default value will be 10.

+--tdelay=T

+        to indicate how frequently to sample in seconds.
+If not value is indicated the default value will be 1 sec.

 How did I solve the problem of concurrency?

 What I did step by step: